TristanCacqueray/tristancacqueray.github.io/content/weiqi/learn.md

 ## Katrain tips by MDZ

 - Play regular game and give up to complete the game.
-Note where the jigo is lost, and try to stay a bit longer.
+Note where the jigo is lost, and try keep it a bit longer.

-- Play with max handicap stones, remove one after a few win.
+- Play with max handicap stones, remove one after a few wins.

-- Once you reach min handicap, remove 2 and play rengo (press enter let katago play every two of your moves).
+- Once you reach min handicap, remove 2 stones and play rengo with one katago on your side (press enter let the robot play every two of your moves).